casey-c/infomod2/README.md

 To install:

+* Remove any previous version of InfoMod from your SlayTheSpire/mods folder (you can delete InfoMod.jar as it is incompatible with this mod)
-* Head over to the [releases page](https://github.com/casey-c/infomod2/releases) and download the latest InfoMod.jar file.
+* Head over to the [releases page](https://github.com/casey-c/infomod2/releases) and download the latest InfoMod2.jar file.
 Place it into your SlayTheSpire/mods directory.
 * Launch the game with mods and make sure to check the box to enable InfoMod and the required BaseMod library.

 *NOTE: You may want to start a fresh game save first - as the boss indicator won't update correctly*